-Approved plans may be used for up to three years after they have been approved, even if the regulations change.
+Approved plans may be used for up to three years after being been approved, even if the regulations change.

 What is a Building Notice?

-A Building Notice Application is a less detailed form of application where minimal information is initially required and no formal decision is given.
+A Building Notice Application is a less detailed application where minimal information is initially required and no formal decision is given.